opensciencegrid/perfSONAR-verify/README.md

                failures, histogram-owdelay, histogram-ttl, packet-count-lost, packet-count-sent, packet-loss-rate,
                packet-retransmits, packet-retransmits-subintervals, packet-trace, throughput, throughput-subinterval --test_menu  - Integer.
 Allows selection of a test type from a list.
 Helpful when the test name is not known.
 --n          - Integer.
-The number of perfSONAR nodes to select for testing --nodes      - Optional.
+The number of perfSONAR nodes to select for testing.
+Ignored when --nodes is used.
+--nodes      - Optional.
 A comma-separated list of perfSONAR host names or IP addresses to test with
                (if specific nodes are desired)
 --start      - Optional integer.
 Select records with a UTC epoch seconds time stamp >= this value --end        - Optional integer.
 Select records with a UTC epoch seconds time stamp <= this value --start_date - Optional.
 Like start but uses a UTC date string with format [M]M/[D]D/YY[YY][,[h]h[:[m]m[:[s]s]]] --end_date   - Optional.
-Like end but uses a UTC date string with format [M]M/[D]D/YY[YY][,[h]h[:[m]m[:[s]s]]] --display    - Optional string.
+Like end but uses a UTC date string with format [M]M/[D]D/YY[YY][,[h]h[:[m]m[:[s]s]]] --last       - Optional.
+Designates the last so many time units as the start time.
+End time is "now".
+               Possible values are in the form of nw, nd, nh, nm, or ns, where n is a positive integer and w = weeks, d = days, h = hours, m = minutes, s = secs.
+--display    - Optional string.
 Select test results to display.
 Default action is to show all tests
-               (either by not using it or with --display all) --display validate => show alteration and validation;
-               --display coverage => show alteration and coverage.
---outc       - Optional path and file name.
+               (either by not using it or with --display all) --display validate => show alteration and validation --display coverage => show alteration and coverage --outc       - Optional path and file name.
 Outputs data collected from the central store to the given file.
 --outr       - Optional path and file name.
 Outputs data collected from the remote hosts to the given file.
 --update     - Optional.
 Mesh, node, and IP address information is updated regularly by update scripts in this repository.
                This option forces an update to occur prior to running verify.
 Note: The update may take a few minutes to complete and is meant to be used sparingly.
+--help       - Displays this information
 ```

 #### Sample Usage